-Travellers should look into buying the See Tasmania Card which grants access to more than 60 attractions across Tasmania, as well as tours and discounts.
-The card is available for either three, seven or 10-day validity periods.
+Travellers should look into buying the See Tasmania Card which grants access to about 35 attractions across Tasmania, as well as tours and other discounts.

 Visitors in Hobart can't help but notice that the city's skyline is dominated by the majestic Mount Wellington, which towers over the city at 4,170 feet (1,271m).
 Travellers can enjoy the incredible…